 Thinking about exploring things to do in Tanzania but a safari to Tanzania would not be finished without a Serengeti safari.
 The conventional way to explore is in an open-sided Jeep —but for a truly exceptional encounter, consider booking a first light trip in a sight-seeing balloon.
 As the sun rises, the limitlessness of the scene gets obvious as animals pass beneath the basket, unperturbed by the balloon’s silent progress.
 Watch out for elephants and buffalo, lolling lions and bumbling giraffes.
 Ruaha/Serengeti Balloon Safaris are enthusiastically suggested.

 Lake Manyara National Park is popular for its tree-climbing lions—and it’s one of just two destinations related to this strange behavior (the other being Uganda’s Queen Elizabeth National Park).
 Researchers are unsure why Manyara’s lions decide to go through their days relaxing high over the ground, but one theory is that they utilize the raised vantage highlight to find prey.
 Lake Manyara is one of only a handful few Tanzanian National parks to permit night drives, and self-drive safaris are also allowed.

 Mafia Island is known as a hotspot for scuba diving, with overflowing reefs ensured by the Mafia Island Marine Park.
-From September to March, however, divers might need to swap their cylinder for a snorkel as whale sharks show up in Mafia’s waters during their yearly movement.
-The world’s greatest fish can be seen with solid routineness as they feed on occasional tiny fish upwellings, once in a while in enormous numbers. swim with whale sharks off Mafia Island is one of the best things to to in Tanzania in marine park and nowhere else in other destination in Tanzania.
+From September to March, however, divers might need to swap their cylinders for a snorkel as whale sharks show up in Mafia’s waters during their yearly movement.
+The world’s greatest fish can be seen with solid routineness as they feed on occasional tiny fish upwellings, once in a while in enormous numbers. swim with whale sharks off Mafia Island is one of the best things to do in Tanzania in the marine park and nowhere else in other destination in Tanzania.